omnifaces/optimusfaces/README.md

 - OpenJPA adds internally a second `JOIN` when sorting a column referenced by a join (`@OneToMany` and `@ElementCollection`).
 This has as consequence that the sorting is performed on a different join than the one referenced in `GROUP BY` and will thus be off from what's presented.
 You should for now set such columns as `<op:column ... sortable="false">` or consider using a DTO instead.
 - OpenJPA does not correctly apply setFirstResult/setMaxResults when an `@OneToMany` relationship is involved in the query.
 It will basically apply it on the results of the `@OneToMany` relationship instead of on the query root, causing the page to contain fewer records than expected.
 There is no clear solution/workaround for that yet.

-The [integration tests](https://github.com/omnifaces/optimusfaces/tree/develop/src/test/java/org/omnifaces/optimusfaces/test) currently run on following environments:
+The [integration tests](https://github.com/omnifaces/optimusfaces/tree/develop/src/test/java/org/omnifaces/optimusfaces/test) currently run on [following environments](https://github.com/omnifaces/optimusfaces/actions/workflows/maven.yml):
-- WildFly 19.0.0 with Mojarra 2.3.9 and Hibernate 5.3.15
+- WildFly 26.1.1 with Mojarra 2.3.17 and Hibernate 5.3.24
-- WildFly 19.0.0 with Mojarra 2.3.9 and EclipseLink 2.7.6
+- WildFly 26.1.1 with Mojarra 2.3.17 and EclipseLink 2.7.10
-- Payara 5.201 with Mojarra 2.3.14 and Hibernate 5.4.12
+- Payara 5.2022.2 with Mojarra 2.3.14 and Hibernate 5.4.33
-- Payara 5.201 with Mojarra 2.3.14 and EclipseLink 2.7.4
+- Payara 5.2022.2 with Mojarra 2.3.14 and EclipseLink 2.7.9
-- TomEE 8.0.1 with MyFaces 2.3.6 and OpenJPA 3.1.0
+- TomEE 8.0.11 with MyFaces 2.3.9 and OpenJPA 3.2.2

 Each environment will run the IT on following databases:
-- H2 1.4.197 on WildFly and H2 1.4.200 on Payara and TomEE (embedded database)
+- H2 1.4.200 (embedded database)
-- MySQL 5.7.29 (provided by Travis) with JDBC driver 8.0.19
+- MySQL latest 8.x (provided by GitHub Actions) with JDBC driver 8.0.29
-- PostgreSQL 9.6.17 (provided by Travis) with JDBC driver 42.2.11
+- PostgreSQL latest 12.x (provided by GitHub Actions) with JDBC driver 42.3.5

-Effectively, there are thus 15 full test runs of each [31 test cases](https://github.com/omnifaces/optimusfaces/blob/develop/src/test/java/org/omnifaces/optimusfaces/test/OptimusFacesIT.java#L426) on [19 XHTML files](https://github.com/omnifaces/optimusfaces/tree/develop/src/test/resources/org.omnifaces.optimusfaces.test).
+Effectively, there are thus 15 full test runs of each [31 test cases](https://github.com/omnifaces/optimusfaces/blob/develop/src/test/java/org/omnifaces/optimusfaces/test/OptimusFacesIT.java#L429) on [19 XHTML files](https://github.com/omnifaces/optimusfaces/tree/develop/src/test/resources/org.omnifaces.optimusfaces.test).